 Psalms 22; 148, Jeremiah 11:1-8, 14-17, Romans 6:1-11, John 8:33-47

-We human beings also operate better when we leave room for the Spirit (in Greek, pneuma which also means breath or air).
+We human beings also operate better when we leave room for the Spirit (or as it’s called in Greek, pneuma which also means breath or air).
 Take the Pharisees for example: Jesus told them, “you cannot accept my word.”
 Why not?
 Because their hearts were so crammed full of religion there wasn’t room for revelation.
 Ever seen a freezer whose contents have frosted into one giant immobile block?
 That’s what happens to a heart so overloaded with dogma, doctrine, and doing that nothing else – even the divine breath – can enter it.
 We can’t be so concerned with preserving the past that we ignore the present and oppose the future.

 While the freezer preserves, the oven prepares.
 But we have to be sure we’re not putting too much in there at once either.
 Faith is not a body of knowledge to be contained and mastered, but an experience to be lived.
 We can cram countless theological concepts into that oven, but without time and space to expose them to the breath of the Spirit they may turn out to be half-baked.
 Sure your theology of suffering may have browned up nicely, but if it’s just one of many recipes you’ve rushed to complete, instead of testing thoroughly, it may still be a gooey, useless mess inside.
 Our ideas about God shouldn’t crowd out our experience of God, or those ideas won’t sustain us in times of need.